mickosana/loganalyzer/README.md

 ### **What is this repository for?**###

-* This is a small inhouse too for tomtom support team that takes in the a list of log files in a specific folder analyses then then calculate how much each request was used by a specific user
+* This is a small inhouse tool i cooked up  for an inhouse GIS tool that takes in the a list of log files in a specific folder analyses then then calculate how much each request was used by a specific user
 * Version v1.0